sammyd/iOS8-day-by-day-book/manuscript/38-handoff.md

 In order to Handoff from an app, it needs to prepare an maintain one or more `NSUserActivity` objects.
-These encapsulate what the user is currently doing, allowing it to be resumed on another device. iOS8 introduces some new features on `UIResponder` for handling user activities - one of which is a `userActivity` property.
+These encapsulate what the user is currently doing, allowing it to be resumed on another device. iOS 8 introduces some new features on `UIResponder` for handling user activities - one of which is a `userActivity` property.
 Since `UIViewController` is a subclass of `UIResponder`, you can use the new features to ease the Handoff workflow.